-He is cherishing the way in which his wife appears to him at this moment.
+He is cherishing how his wife appears to him at this moment.
 He sees her as being a “serpentining beauty” that will serve him as the model for “five pictures” that he is planning.
 He says that it will save them money that way and he would rather paint her anyway.
 She’s so perfect and pristine that he can’t imagine why she would ever even pierce her ear to wear earrings.

 My face, my moon, my everybody’s moon,

 And, I suppose, is looked on by in turn,

 While she looks—no one’s: very dear, no less.

 You smile? why, there’s my picture ready made,

 A common greyness silvers everything,—